-Don’t know where to begin to get your finances in order for 2019?
+Don’t know where to begin to get your finances in order?
 Head over to your credit union and sit down with your financial advisor.

 “Meeting on a regular basis with a credit union financial advisor is the best way to get up to date, honest advice from someone who works for you” says Andrea Fairgrieve, a Financial Service Representative with 1st Choice Savings and Credit Union.
 “They have the expertise to answer any question you might have and their prime objective is to help make your financial dreams a reality.”

 Whether you visit a branch to meet in person or connect with them online, here are our top four questions to ask your advisor:

 Question #1: What fees am I paying?
 Are there better options for me?

 Many chequing and savings accounts offer tiers of fees.
 Only use your debit card now and again?
 You may be eligible for a low or no fee account!
 Or if you use debit sometimes but also send multiple e-transfers per month, you may need a flexible account where fees change depending on use.
 Work with your advisor to ensure your fees are the lowest they can be.

 Question # 2: Am I currently borrowing effectively?

 Most credit cards offer different types of benefits and rewards, ranging from low fees to cash back to travel points.
 Be sure to factor your interest rate and yearly fee into credit card evaluation process.
 If the travel dollars you earn don’t amount to much more than a yearly flight to a small town in the middle of nowhere, then you might be better off paying a lower interest rate and using the money you save for something you actually want.
 This is especially true if you’re carrying a balance on your card each month.
 Interest charges could be eating up most of your payments!

 Question # 3: What strategies could I implement to help save me money or make me money?